ZhgChg.Li

 this.setContent(range, '=IFERROR(SUM(INDIRECT(SUBSTITUTE(ADDRESS(1, 1, 4), "1", "") & '+summaryRowIndex+'):INDIRECT(SUBSTITUTE(ADDRESS(1, COLUMN() - 1, 4), "1", "") & '+summaryRowIndex+')), 0)', style);

 // 2.
-The SUM(range) function is used to calculate the total of all numbers in the range.
+SUM(range) calculates the total of numbers in the range.

 // 3.
-The INDIRECT(ref_text, [is_A1_notation]) function converts a text string into a cell reference.
-Here, the INDIRECT function is used to dynamically generate the required reference range.
+INDIRECT(ref_text, [is_A1_notation]) converts a text string to a cell reference.
+Used here to dynamically generate the reference range.

 // 4.
-The SUBSTITUTE(text, old_text, new_text, [instance_num]) function replaces specified text in a text string.
-Here, SUBSTITUTE is used to replace "1" in the address returned by the ADDRESS function with something else.
+SUBSTITUTE(text, old_text, new_text, [instance_num]) replaces specified text in a string.
+Used here to remove "1" from the ADDRESS function output.

 // 6.
-The COLUMN() function returns the column number of the current cell.
+COLUMN() returns the current cell's column number.

 }